oci-pronghorn/Pronghorn/README.md

-# PronghornRanch (A Maven Archetype for GreenLightning projects)
+# PronghornRanch (A Maven Archetype for Pronghorn projects)

 ## What you will need before you start:
 #### [Java 8](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html)